Bailey Wilson '18: If the Lord Leaves a Door Open, Run Through It

 When Bailey Wilson ’18 opened her food truck, Bondi Bowls, she had no idea that it would become so popular and grow so rapidly.
 The idea for the business had come from her mother after noticing how bored Wilson was laying around her house in Oklahoma in the early days of the COVID pandemic.
 “She said, ‘Bailey, you need to get out of the house.
 You’ve been making these delicious acai bowls for Dad.
 He loves them.
 Your friends love them.
 You should share them with the community.’”
 Wilson found a used food truck on Facebook Marketplace, fixed it up and repainted it with her father, and launched Bondi Bowls on June 1, 2020.
 “I didn’t think many people would show up,” Wilson said.
 “But when my sister and I opened the window, there was a line of people so long it went through the entire parking lot.
 We literally hit the ground running.”

 What began as a simple idea to help her make it through the pandemic quickly turned into much more.
-Just two-and-a-half years later, Bondi Bowls is a franchise with 17 food trucks in eight states, one brick and mortar location, and two kiosks in Oklahoma sporting venues.
+Just two-and-a-half years later, Bondi Bowls has grown massively with 17 food trucks in eight states, one brick and mortar location, and two kiosks in Oklahoma sporting venues.
 “In the beginning, I had no plans to hire employees, but we needed to,” she said.
-“Once we started franchising, we’ve continued to grow and now have more than 100 employees across the company.”
+“Once we started licensing, we’ve continued to grow and now have more than 100 employees across the company.”

 A big factor in this growth came about a month after Wilson opened her first truck.
 She was serving her bowls at a CycleBar event when a man approached her to talk about the business.
 “It turned out he served as a top executive at Disney for a long time.
 He also worked closely with Steve Jobs and helped start iTunes,” Wilson said.
 “He’s been my mentor ever since.”